Sparronator9999/YAMDCC/Docs/MSI EC Research.md

 - `0xC4`: Turbo.
 The `MSI GF63 Thin 11SC.xml` config sets this value when loaded.
 - `0xC0`: High
 - `0xC1`: Medium (default).
 Causes maximum fan speeds to be capped at 60%.
 - `0xC2`: Low.
-Causes fan settings set by MSI Fan Control to be ignored.
+Causes fan settings set by MSI Fan Control to be ignored,' and a different default fan curve to be set (not in EC, as far as I know).

 ## `0xD3`
 Controls the keyboard backlight.
 The brightness level can be set using